 U.S. Virgin Islands Cut Diesel Use for Electricity and Water Production by 20%

-NREL technical experts are working with the U.S. Virgin Islands (USVI) Water and Power Authority, the Governor's Office, the Energy Office, and local stakeholders to identify the best combination of wind, solar, waste-to-energy, landfill gas, and energy efficiency technologies to meet USVI's 60% fossil fuel reduction goal by 2025.
+NREL is working with the U.S. Virgin Islands (USVI) Water and Power Authority, the Governor's Office, the Energy Office, and local stakeholders to identify the best combination of renewable energy and energy efficiency technologies to meet USVI's 60% fossil fuel reduction goal by 2025.

 Portland, Oregon, Grassroots Solarize Campaign Drives Solar Prices Down 30%

-Solarize Portland campaigns have revolutionized the market for solar, driving down prices by more than 30% and generating more than 50 permanent green jobs within the city's solar industry.
-NREL helped the city of Portland develop the Solarize Guidebook that initially served as a reference guide for the city.
+Solarize Portland campaigns have revolutionized the market for solar, driving down prices by more than 30% and generating more than 50 permanent green jobs.
+NREL helped develop the Solarize Guidebook that initially served as a reference guide for the city of Portland.

-Remote Shading Tool Has Potential to Reduce Solar Soft Costs by 17 Cents per Watt
+Remote Shading Tool Has Potential to Reduce Solar Soft Costs by $0.17 per Watt

 NREL, in partnership with Solar Census, and with support from the U.S. Department of Energy's SunShot Incubator program, conducted onsite assessments at four residential homes to determine the accuracy of Solar Census' remote online shading tool.